Water Filtration

 RO pushes water through a semi-permeable membrane, stripping away almost everything, including beneficial minerals.

-Activated carbon (also known as GAC) is excellent at removing chlorine, chemicals, odours, and improving taste.
-But carbon alone struggles with:
+Activated carbon (also known as GAC) is excellent at removing chlorine, chemicals, and odours while improving taste.
+However, carbon alone struggles to manage heavy metals, high chlorine levels that wear the carbon down quickly, and bacterial growth inside the filter housing.

 This is where pairing carbon with KDF elevates performance dramatically.